directus/directus/docs/guides/real-time/authentication.md

 ## Rate Limiter / Messenger

-WebSockets use the same globally-set configuration for the rate limiter and messenger.
+WebSockets and GraphQL Subscriptions use the same globally-set configuration for the rate limiter and messenger.